curiousoffice/playbook/README.rst

 User Interface
 --------------

-In the context of our software, the user interface is the individual views that provide for goal completion.
+In the context of our software, the user interface is the individual view that allows for goal completion.

 We evaluate interfaces on the following criteria: